🏛 Sights 🏠 Areas 🍽 Food 🌙 Nightlife 🎭 Events 🌿 Gluten-Free 🚉 Transport 💡 Tips

 Pretty Hill — GF Café

-A beloved 100% gluten-free café in Schöneberg near Kleistpark.
-Known for homemade waffles, cakes, sandwiches, and ice cream, with vegan and lactose-free options too.
-Cosy interior with outdoor seating.
-Celiacs consistently rate it the best single stop in Berlin.
+Beloved 100% gluten-free café near Kleistpark.
+Homemade waffles, cakes, sandwiches, ice cream — vegan and lactose-free options too.
+Cosy interior with a small terrace.
+Consistently voted Berlin's best single GF stop by celiac travel communities.

 100% GF · Naumannstr.
 54, Schöneberg